 Here’s an example of a chocolate business website from Compartes.
 Doesn’t the online store look appealing?
 Wouldn’t you want to buy one as well?

 And it gets even better.
-As a small business, you want to be listed in the local directory so that whenever someone search for “Chocolate shop in California” for example, your shop will show up in their result page.
+As a small business, you want to be listed in the local directory so that whenever someone searches for “Chocolate shop in California” for example, your shop will show up in their result page.
 Not sure if you are listed?
 Here’s a little experiment.

 Type “chocolate shop (your locality)” on Google Search and see what comes up.
 Sometimes, your business could be featured because some customers have mentioned about it on the web before.
-However, to get a better control, you as the owner will need to claim the listing by clicking on this tab here.
+However, to get better control, you as the owner will need to claim the listing by clicking on this tab here.

 Listing your business on Google offers a lot of advantages;

 - Customers can easily find your shop through an exact location.

 - Share photos and videos to build customer’s trust and confidence over your product.

 - Bring more traffic to your online and physical stores.

 These are all small marketing efforts that can have a tremendous impact on your ROI.
 So if you haven’t already started, find out how you can list your business on Google here.